Miss Pacific Fleet: Plot

-Gloria Fay (Joan Blondell) and Mae O'Brien (Glenda Farrell) are two former showgirls working in an amusement park.
-Sailor Kewpie Wiggins (Allen Jenkins) is in love with Gloria, when he wins all their prizes with his skill at tossing rings, he learns that Gloria and Mae are broke.
+Gloria Fay and Mae O'Brien are two former showgirls working in an amusement park.
+Sailor Kewpie Wiggins is in love with Gloria, when he wins all their prizes with his skill at tossing rings, he learns that Gloria and Mae are broke.
 Kewpie suggests that Gloria enters the Miss Pacific Fleet contest to win the cash prize.
 Kewpie then offers to enter a boxing match in order to win 5000 votes for Gloria.
-He introduces Gloria and Mae to his friend Sgt.Tom Foster (Warren Hull).
+He introduces Gloria and Mae to his friend Sgt.Tom Foster.
 Tom and Gloria fall in love.

 During the boxing match, Kewpie is losing the match until he sees that Gloria and Tom are cuddling together in the audience.
-Angered, he knocks out his opponent and decides to give his 5000 votes to another contestant Virgie Matthews (Marie Wilson).
+Angered, he knocks out his opponent and decides to give his 5000 votes to another contestant Virgie Matthews.
 However, Gloria is still slightly ahead in the contest.
-Sadie Freytag (Minna Gombell) who is married to August Freytag, the creator of the beauty contest is jealous of Gloria and decides to kidnap her, so the prize will go to someone else instead.
+Sadie Freytag, who is married to August Freytag, the creator of the beauty contest, is jealous of Gloria and decides to kidnap her, so the prize will go to someone else instead.
 When Mae learns of her plans, she alerts Kewpie, who spots the kidnappers putting a woman in a small boat.
 Kewpie chases them to a ship where he frees the woman who ends up to be Sadie.
 At the last minute, Tom and Gloria arrive at contest headquarters with enough votes for her to win the contest.
 Gloria and Mae now have enough money to return home to New York.